oatzs/oatzs.github.io/_posts/2024-12-6-hackthebox-calamity.md

 This builds a .tar.gz file of Alpine, so I transfer it over with nc.

-nevermind I literally could not fucking find or generate a i686 alpine file so I pwnkitted it but the general concept remains…
+After hours of searching, I literally could not  find or generate a i686 alpine file so I pwnkitted it but the general concept remains and LXD escapes are common through this method.
+I used this POC. https://github.com/arthepsy/CVE-2021-4034